Nguyễn Phương Khánh

-Nguyễn Phương Khánh is a Vietnamese model and beauty queen who was crowned Miss Earth 2018.
-She is the first Vietnamese woman to win the Miss Earth title, one of the Big Four international beauty pageants.
+Nguyễn Phương Khánh (born April 5, 1995) is a Vietnamese model and beauty queen who was crowned Miss Earth 2018, the first Vietnamese to be crowned Miss Earth.

 Early life and education

-Phương Khánh was born April 5, 1995) and raised in Bến Tre Province, in the Mekong Delta region of Vietnam.
+Phương Khánh was raised in Bến Tre province, in the Mekong Delta region of Vietnam.
 Her parents divorced and her mother, Nguyễn Thi Phuong was a secondary school teacher in Thạnh Phú District in Bến Tre Province.
-She has two brothers and one of which is a prominent make-up artist in Vietnam, Hy Nguyễn.
+She has two brothers, one of which is a make-up artist in Vietnam.

-She is a marketing student in Curtin Singapore, a branch campus of Australia's Curtin University.
-She is expected to graduate in early 2019 and plans to take Master of Business Administration on the same university.
+She studied at Curtin Education Centre, Singapore.

 She is fluent in Vietnamese, French, and English.

 Pageantry

-Early age and local pageant

-Phương Khánh was 15 years old when she first watched Miss Earth when Vietnam hosted Miss Earth 2010 in Nha Trang and instantaneously, it became her dream to represent her nation in the pageant.
-Her elder brother, Hy, was Miss Vietnam Lưu Thị Diễm Hương's makeup artist during the pageant.

-In April 2018, Phương Khánh placed 2nd runner-up at Miss Sea Vietnam Global pageant, earning cash prize worth VND 200 million (USD 8,770).
+In April 2018, Phương Khánh was second runner-up at Miss Sea Vietnam Global pageant, winning a cash prize of VND 200 million (USD 8,770).

 Miss Earth Vietnam 2018 Casting

-In August 2018, Phương Khánh joined the Leading Miss Earth Vietnam, a casting event organized by the Vietnamese franchise holder to select Miss Earth Vietnam 2018 and representatives to other beauty pageants and modelling events.
-Miss Earth 2015 Angelia Ong is one of the judges in the event.
+In August 2018, Phương Khánh joined Leading Miss Earth Vietnam, a casting event organized by the Vietnamese franchise holder to select Miss Earth Vietnam 2018 and representatives to other beauty pageants and modelling events.
 She was announced as Miss Earth Vietnam 2018 at a later date after getting approval from Ministry of Culture, Sports and Tourism.

 Miss Earth 2018

-She represented Vietnam at Miss Earth 2018 pageant held on November 3, 2018 at Mall of Asia Arena in Pasay, Metro Manila, Philippines, where she won and was crowned by her predecessor, Miss Earth 2017 Karen Ibasco from the Philippines.
+She represented Vietnam and won the Miss Earth 2018 pageant held on November 3, 2018, at Mall of Asia Arena in Pasay, Metro Manila, Philippines.

-During the competition, she won sponsor awards; Miss Puerto Princesa Centro Hotel, Miss Robig Builders and Miss Ruj Beauty Care & Spa.
-As well as gold medals for National Costume competition (Asia and Oceania) and Evening Gown competition (Water Group) and a silver medal for Swimsuit competition (Water Group).
+During the competition, she won the sponsor awards; Miss Puerto Princesa Centro Hotel, Miss Robig Builders and Miss Ruj Beauty Care & Spa.
+As well as gold medals for National Costume competition (Asia and Oceania) and the Evening Gown competition (Water Group) and a silver medal for Swimsuit competition (Water Group).

 In the final question and answer round, the top four contestants were asked the same question: "Being a millennial, what do you think is the most pressing issue of your generation?"
+She answered:

-She answered:Good evening, everyone.
+Good evening, everyone.
 My answer is our ignorance.
 We have so many technologies, and we just use social media and only care about ourselves.
 We should spend our time to think and feel with what's happening with the Earth right now.
 One small action multiplied by a million people can transform the world.

-Her achievement also marked Vietnam's first win at one of the Big Four international beauty pageants.
+Miss Earth 2018 marked Vietnam's first win at any of the Big Four international beauty pageants.